mbuczko/revolt/README.md

 ### Plugins rediscovered

-When _revolt_ starts up, it collects all the keywords listed in `--activate-plugins` and sequentially loads corresponding namespaces calling a `create-plugin` multi-method at the end (with keywords themselves as a dispatch values).
+When _revolt_ starts up, it collects all the keywords listed in `--plugins` and sequentially loads corresponding namespaces calling a `create-plugin` multi-method at the end (with keywords themselves as a dispatch values).
 Every such a function returns an object which extends a `Plugin` protocol:

 ```clojure
     (defprotocol Plugin